 The following assets pursuant to InvFG may be selected for the investment fund.

-The investment fund invests at least 51 % of the fund assets in units in other investment funds.
-Equity funds may comprise up to 75 % of the fund assets.
+The investment fund invests at least $51\ \%$ of the fund assets in equity funds and/or bond funds.

 The following investment instruments are purchased for the fund assets, while complying with the investment focus outlined above.